w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 ## Learn More

-This topic is evolving and being implemented at the moment, keep up to date using the following
+This topic is evolving and being implemented, for more information see the following
 resources:

 - [Polkadot Roadmap Roundup](https://polkadot.network/blog/polkadot-roadmap-roundup) - Article by